AGCCS/AGCCS-CTRL22/Installation.md

-Specific parts used out test rigs.
+Specific parts used in our test rigs.

 - 2A circuit breaker, 1TE, ABB 2CDS251001R0024, apprx 5Euro
 - 2x20A contactor, 1TE, ABB ESB20-20-230, apprx 18Euro